Here, I am going to provide the reviews of the best printer for cardstock papers and how to print on cardstock in an easy peasy way.

 - Choose ‘Print’ and then open ‘Properties.’

-- Search the option related to size of the paper, i.e., Page Size or Paper Size or something like that
+- Search the option related to the size of the paper, i.e., Page Size or Paper Size or something like that and choose the color option: Black & white or color.

 - Click for the ‘User Defined Size’ or ‘Custom’